-To foster the production and availability of affordable low-and zero carbon fuels for the shipping sector, a mandate on fuel suppliers to produce these fuels should be introduced in future revision of the Fit for 55 Package, such as the FuelEU maritime regulation and the Renewable Energy Directive.
-As a prerequisite to the decarbonisation of the shipping sector, port infrastructures and energy hubs should be developed.
+To foster the production and availability of affordable and safe low-and zero carbon fuels for the shipping sector, a mandate on fuel suppliers to produce these fuels should be introduced in future revision of the Fit for 55 Package, such as the FuelEU maritime regulation and the Renewable Energy Directive.
+As prerequisite to the а decarbonisation of the shipping port infrastructures sector, and energy hubs should be developed.